NEC Standard Circuit Breaker Sizes: A Complete Chart

 What About Standard Fuse Ampere Ratings?

-It’s important to note that the list in NEC 240.6(A) also applies to fuses.
-The standard fuse ampere ratings are nearly identical to those for circuit breakers, providing a consistent framework for all types of OCPDs.
-Minor differences exist, particularly in the lower amperage ranges, so always consult the code for the specific device you are installing.
+It’s important to note that the list in NEC 240.6(A) also applies to fuses for the same standardized ampere ratings.
+The standard fuse ampere ratings generally align with the breaker ratings to provide a consistent framework for overcurrent protection.
+Always consult the code and the specific device listing for any device-specific differences.

 Key Takeaways for Licensed Electricians